dhairyajoshi/organisedgpt/README.md

 # organisedgpt

-A custom UI to keep all of openAI's tools(chat, completion, image generation and audio transcriptions at one place)
+A custom UI to keep all of openAI's tools(chat, completion, image generation and audio transcriptions at one place) with more lenient limitations/restrictions 😉